rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Tasks to complete

--   Deploy a Windows Server File Server in Azure Stack using the Azure QuickStart template **appservice-fileservice-standalone**.
+-   Deploy a Windows Server File Server in Azure Stack using the Azure QuickStart template **appservice-fileservice-standalone**

--   Deploy a SQL Server in Azure Stack using the SQL Server image deployed in the Before the hands-on lab section.
+-   Deploy a SQL Server in Azure Stack using the SQL Server image deployed in the Before the hands-on lab section

--   Follow the steps in the following documentation <https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-app-service-deploy> to install the Azure App Service Resource provider.
+-   Follow the steps in the following documentation <https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-app-service-deploy> to install the Azure App Service Resource provider

 #### Exit criteria

 -   The Azure App Service resource provider should be installed.
-You should be able to create a new Azure Web App from your Azure Stack deployment.
+You should be able to create a new Azure Web App from your Azure Stack deployment

 ### Task 2: Deploy the Azure Stack SQL DB Resource Provider